youngzielee/youngzielee.github.io/_projects/gpt_phenom.md

   }
 ---

-## Background
+## (Very brief) Introduction

-Here we leverage LLMs to derive the similarity structure between phenomenal experiences described in short sentences. some background will be added here
+We leveraged LLMs to derive the similarity structure between phenomenal experiences described in short sentences.
-Citations are then used in the article body with the `<d-cite>` tag.
+Our data--sentences borrowed from existing phenomenology questionnaires--can be viewed [here](https://docs.google.com/spreadsheets/d/1Qjf4khRy6IRu-43Q1t3ntakoJ3E2LWPdI5j8iIMIAb8/edit?usp=sharing).

 ---

 ## Methods

-Details of methods will be added here.
+We prompted GPT4 (gpt-4-0125-preview) to generate answers "describing an internal aspect of what that experience feels like, such as sensations, perceptions, emotions, or thoughts."
+Then, we used nonnegative matrix factorization to extract 50 latent dimensions of phenomenal features.
+These dimensions seemed to be hierarchical, and we merged some topics (4, 43, 36, 27, 8, 24, 20, 0), resulting in the final 46 topics.

 {% details Click here for hierarchical structure of topics %}
 ````markdown